-Week 2: At a minimum, you are to complete Deliverable 3 by the end of the lab.
+Week 2: At a minimum, you are to complete Deliverable 4 by the end of the lab.

-Deliverable 3 (50 points): Initial design of the controller to support memory-access instructions (LW, SW), all R-type instructions, and all I-type instructions.
+Deliverable 4 (50 points): Initial design of the controller to support memory-access instructions (LW, SW), all R-type instructions, and all I-type instructions.
 Branch and jump instructions will not be tested because they require non-sequential execution.
+A MIF is provided for demoing a simulation of the week 2 deliverables, and instructions will be provided by each TA about how to prepare your simulation to show that the design is working.

-Create a MIF file that demonstrates loads and stores by loading from the input ports and displaying to the output port.
-Demoing the R-type and I-type instructions is up to you, but you can extend your MIF file to show that these instructions are working.
+It is highly recommended that you create your own MIFs to do more thorough testing.
+Your MIF should demonstrate loads and stores by loading from the input ports and displaying to the output port.
+For the R-type and I-type instructions, you can extend your MIF to show that these instructions are working.
 Use multiple MIF files if necessary.
-Implement the fake halt instruction to prevent the MIPS from reading past the end of your MIF file.
-You may demonstrate the functionality in simulation or on the FPGA, but make sure to prepare waveforms in either case that demonstrate the correct functionality.
+Implement the fake halt instruction to prevent the MIPS from reading past the end of your MIF.
 Turn in all files and the simulation on Canvas.